 Acquiring real estate is the most significant investment many will ever encounter.
 It doesn't matter if where you raise your family, a seasonal vacation home or an investment, purchasing real property is an involved transaction that requires multiple parties to make it all happen.

 Practically all the participants are quite familiar.
 The real estate agent is the most familiar person in the transaction.
 Then, the lender provides the financial capital necessary to finance the transaction.
 And the title company sees to it that all areas of the exchange are completed and that the title is clear to transfer from the seller to the purchaser.

-So, what party is responsible for making sure the value of the real estate is consistent with the purchase price?
+So, what party is responsible for making sure the value of the real estate is in line with the purchase price?
 In comes the appraiser.
 We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Frigoletto & Associates Inc. will ensure, you as an interested party, are informed.

-Appraisals start with the inspection
+Appraisals begin with the home inspection

 Valuation Using the Income Approach

-Combining information from all approaches, the appraiser is then ready to stipulate an estimated market value for the property in question.
-Note: While this amount is probably the most accurate indication of what a house is worth, it probably will not be the final sales price.
-Depending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-It all comes down to this, an appraiser from Frigoletto & Associates Inc. will help you attain the most accurate property value, so you can make the most informed real estate decisions.
+Combining information from all approaches, the appraiser is then ready to state an estimated market value for the subject property.
+The estimate of value on the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of a property's valuePrices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+The bottom line is, an appraiser from Frigoletto & Associates Inc. will help you get the most fair and balanced property value, so you can make wise real estate decisions.